-One of the Club’s goals is to promote education, which we do by offering a Seashore Program to elementary students in School District 68 for about 5 weeks each spring.
+One of the Club’s goals is to promote education.
+From 1969 to 2017, we offered a 5 week Seashore Program to elementary students in School District 68.

-The program is geared for a grade 4 curriculum to teach children to understand and appreciate seashore life, learn ways in which animals interact with their environment and form attitudes which will lead to conservation of the seashore and its inhabitants
+The program evolved during those years, matching changes in BC curricula.
+It was always focused on teaching elementary children (usually Grade 3 or 4) to understand and appreciate seashore life, to learn ways in which animals interact with their environment and to form attitudes leading to conservation of the seashore and its inhabitants.

-We collect live marine invertebrates by permission of the Canadian Department of Fisheries and Oceans; these animals are housed at the Pacific Biological Station.
-Each day club volunteers collect a representative selection of animals from the Station and transport the animals and jerry cans filled with salt water to a school.
-Two to three CFUW volunteers give a presentation, including hands-on time with the animals.
-Aquariums, a collection of dried and preserved material, visual displays and a small collection of books are also a part of the presentation.
-Each year, more than 900 students from about 22 schools participate; over 300 volunteer hours are delivered for the program.
+Each day during the program, club volunteers brought a representative selection of animals and jerry cans filled with salt water to a local school.
+2-3 volunteers were involved in the presentations, which included hands-on time with the animals.
+A collection of dried and preserved material, visual displays and a small collection of books were also a part of the presentation.

-The group began by walking the beach with a couple of members’ husbands who had retired from the Biological Station.
-When the classroom sessions were organized, they used baby bathtubs for aquariums and the specimens were collected and returned daily.
-Canning jars were used to preserve animals in formaldehyde.
+The always resourceful CFUW women used baby bathtubs for aquariums and canning jars to preserve animals in formaldehyde.
 When the dried animals were observed to be losing colour, an experiment to cook a sunflower seastar was undertaken!
 Unfortunately, there was no visible improvement!